santoshsriharsha/santoshsriharsha/README.md

 <br>
 <ul>
 <li>I am currently working as a Systems Engineer with 1+ YOE.
-<li>I am completed my BTech in Computer Science.
+<li>I have completed my BTech in Computer Science.
-<li>I am interested in Software Engineering.
 </ul>